 However, there’s a common mistake when using these words in Creole.
 Can you identify which of the following phrases is correct?

 - Nou renmen ki sa n te wè.
+(We love what we saw.)

 - Li te di l kote l te ye a.
+(She told him where it was.)

 - Ki lè l te rive, m te kontan.
+(When it arrived, I was happy.)

 - Jan l te fè l la te byen.
+(The way she did it was good.)

 - Se poukisa yo fache.
+(That’s why they’re angry.)

-If you answered 1, 3, and/or 5, you’re not alone—unfortunately, those answers are incorrect.
-So, why do learners make these common mistakes?
 One reason is that they’re often taught that the 5 W’s and 1 H words always translate the same way.
-While this is true when asking questions, it’s not always the case when making statements.
+While this is somewhat true when asking questions, it’s not always the case when making statements.

 What can help you avoid this mistake?